The Case for Fiscal Management

-The food service department’s labor cost is an area that requires strong management and planning since it represents one of the largest portions of the expenditures.
-The annual cost for each position considered necessary for the operation of the department is calculated based on the current salary paid to the employee holding the position (or an estimate if the position is open), as well as the other incremental costs (fringe benefits) associated with that position: pension payments, FICA, Medicare, and healthcare.
+The food service department’s labor cost requires strong management and planning, as it represents one of the largest portions of the expenditures.
+The annual cost for each operationally-necessary position is calculated based on the salary of the current employee (or an estimate if the position is open), as well as the other incremental costs (aka fringe benefits) associated with that position: pension payments, FICA, Medicare, and healthcare.
 Variable attributes such as job title, pay range, collective bargaining affiliation, location, available health plans, retirement, work calendar, and allotted hours are also assigned to each position.
 As soon as people are hired for open positions, their unique information—such as date of hire, placement on the salary schedule, and health plan selection—should be updated in the calculations.

 Professional Development in Position Control

-Another important area that should be allocated as a routine annual expense in position control is time and resources for professional development.
-This is an area of the budget that is often missing when we assess districts that want to expand their program models.
-In fact, it is common to see as little as a half-day added for a start-up meeting, a few hours for receiving and opening orders prior to the school year, and some extra hours for closing the site down at the conclusion of the school year, with no time or expense allocated for professional development.
+Time and resources for professional development are another important element of routine annual expense in position control.
+This is an area of the budget that is often missing in districts that want to expand their program models.
+In fact, it is common to have as little as a half-day allocated for a start-up meeting, a few hours for receiving and opening orders prior to the school year, and some extra hours for closing the site down at the conclusion of the school year, with no time or expense allocated for professional development.

-In districts where expanding services and skills are prioritized, budgeting for professional development provides the necessary and cost-saving opportunity to establish new skills and refresh forgotten ones.
-For this, we recommend budgeting two to three days of professional development per school year for all site leads and other key management personnel.
+Though some districts try to accomplish at least some of the USDA Professional Standard training requirements within the regular work day, for districts shifting to scratch-cooking, budgeting for professional development provides the necessary and cost-saving opportunity to establish new skills and refresh forgotten ones.
+We recommend budgeting 2 - 3 days of professional development per school year for all site leads and other key management personnel.
 At least one 8-hour training day should be budgeted for staff who work 20 hours a week or less.
-If your district were undergoing a major shift in operations, additional training time would need to be added, and, if necessary, funded through outside sources like grants or community partners.
+If your district is undergoing a major shift in operations, additional one-time training time is incredibly useful in setting up the next stages for success.

-In fiscal management the Position Control Worksheet is the basis for approving positions for the department’s budget.
-This worksheet must be as accurate as possible to ensure the reliability of the personnel budget, which you will want to regularly compare to the actual personnel expenditure by the department.
+In fiscal management, the Position Control Worksheet is the basis for approving positions for the department’s budget.
+Most district accounting systems have a position control module, which can export a spreadsheet of personnel data that is similar to this tool.
+This worksheet must be as accurate as possible to ensure the reliability of the personnel budget, and can regularly compare to the actual personnel expenditure by the department.
 As a cost controlling tool, the position control worksheet should be a living document that reflects your current plan to produce quality meals and service for your students.
-If you have changed your personnel budget up or down you should inform the accounting office so the district financial system mirrors your budget.
+If the personnel budget changes, you should inform the accounting office so the district financial system mirrors your budget.